 Students wishing to take Spanish for their language requirement should consult the Department of World Languages and Literatures’ Spanish placement policy before enrolling.

 Spanish heritage speakers (individuals who attended high school in the United States and grew up speaking Spanish, typically without receiving formal Spanish instruction) wishing to pursue Spanish coursework for the language requirement may not enroll in SPAN 111–212 courses and should not take the placement test above.
-These students should instead complete the Spanish for Heritage Speakers track by enrolling directly into SPAN 227.
+These students should instead complete the Spanish for Heritage Speakers track, typically by enrolling directly into SPAN 227.
 Heritage speakers that are uncertain about their Spanish language ability are encouraged to contact the Spanish heritage advisor to take a heritage speaker placement test and/or discuss enrolling in SPAN 226.

 For languages other than Spanish, students will automatically qualify to enroll in the first course of the sequence.

 Students who wish to consider enrolling in a course beyond the first semester in the sequence should take into account their level of familiarity and comfort with all aspects of the language—speaking, listening and writing—as well as time passed since last formal language instruction.
 Keep in mind that each semester of a college language course at Nevada is roughly equivalent to one year of high school level language instruction, and course placement at the college level will typically take this standard into account—for example, a student who took two years of high school Japanese may potentially skip up to the first two semesters and be placed in the third level course, JPN 211.

 Students with prior language instruction that wish to enroll in a course above level one for which they do not meet a stated prerequisite must contact the department offering the language for further placement assistance and enrollment permissions.

 Course placement questions

 - Basque: Center for Basque Studies | Mathewson-IGT Knowledge Center 307 (north entrance) | (775) 784-4854